 After this, I was too freaked out too venture back into the gates or even walk the wall.
 I took the slap as a warning to get out of there.
 My best friend, being as daring as he is, decided to walk the wall again to see if us being in the gates stirred up any activity that would lead to something.
 As he was walking across the wall and crossed over the gate in the back right corner, he approached the Virgin Mary statue.

 I witnessed him start walking a little bit slower, then suddenly he went flying from the wall towards the trees once he was a little past the Virgin Mary statue.

 Once he got back up and ran towards us, he told us that it had been like he was slapped then pushed off the wall with great force.
 He took his shirt off to reveal that he had the same hand print on his back as I had on mine.

 We left the cemetery after the last event happened.
 The next day, my best friend and I woke up and felt extremely nauseated.

-myself, that cemetery is definitely haunted.
+In my own personal opinion and the experiences that I witnessed and had done to myself, that cemetery is definitely haunted.
 I would recommend to anyone that is trying to stir up the paranormal to walk through the cemetery and go to the back right corner, that's where all of the activity has been reported and I can vouch for a weird presence.